Olenek/my_cv/README.md

 # my_cv
-My CV in Russian and English languages
+Compiled and readable versions of my CV available in Russian and English languages, updated regularly